Perfecto-Quantum/Quantum-Starter-Kit/README.md

 1. Download the Quantum-Starter-Kit as zip to your computer, and rename it.
 2. Open the project from its _pom.xml_ file, to open it as a Maven project with all the required dependencies.
-3. Define your CQ Lab name, username, and password in the _application.properties_ file.
+3. Update your CQ Lab name under remote.server, and your Perfecto's security token in the _application.properties_ file.
 4. Add a _.feature_ file under the _scenarios/_ folder, and proceed to create your test using the [test writing guidelines](README.md#test-writing-guidelines).
 5. Add a _.loc_ file under the _common/_ folder, and proceed to create the Object Repository using the [Object Repository creation guidelines](README.md#object-repository-creation-guidelines).
 6. Clean your test from the object definitions until all lines become syntax highlighted.